charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 Now, there is a handy built-in Eclipse keymap, which would save me some of that work.
 However, I'm a *firm* believer in defaults.
 I've found that you can be much more productive if you reduce your dependency on a personalised configuration.
-For example I try to avoid creating Git aliases, which helps when I switch machines ie to help other people.
+For example I try to avoid creating Git aliases, which helps when I switch machines--for example, to help other people.

 Now I'm sure this next part is inherently biased given my background, but I'm going to put it out there anyway - I think *some* of the shortcuts in IntelliJ are poorly chosen, *especially* for a poor Linux user like myself.